spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-sync-state.md

 ## Overview

-Table Feature Sync State is a feature of the Table Component that synchronizes the table state with the browser URL (like pagination, filters, sorting, etc.).
+Table Feature Sync State is a feature of the Table Component that synchronizes the table state with the browser URL (like pagination, filters, sorting).

 Check out an example usage of the Table Feature Sync State in the `@spryker/table` config.